-The Canadian Economic Dashboard and COVID-19 presents selected indicators to help monitor the impacts of the COVID-19 pandemic on economic activity in Canada.
+The Canadian Economic Dashboard and COVID-19 presents selected indicators to help monitor the impact of the pandemic on economic activity in Canada.

-Each month, the dashboard provides a new analysis of data from major economic releases regarding the potential impacts of the pandemic.
+Each month, the dashboard provides a new analysis of data from major economic releases regarding the potential impacts of COVID-19.

 Note to readers

-The dashboard will allow users to track the impact of the pandemic over time, as it affects different aspects of the economy.
+The dashboard will allow users to track the impact of COVID-19 over time as it affects different aspects of the economy.